JIM AND JOHN WEBB

 1955 - The George and Alice Welsh Residence, 377 Tenney Circle, Chapel Hill.
 Designed by Jim Webb in association with California modernist architect Cliff May.
 Sold to David and Margaret Brunn in 1971.
 Sold to Richard Drake Lamberton in 1984.
 Sold in 1991 to Susan Gravely and Bill Ross who still owned it as of 2012.
 5100 square feet.
 Renovated by Jon Condoret and contractor Stan Stutts.

 1955 - 1207 Woodburn Road, Durham.
+Features a bomb shelter.
 Sold to Jack G. and Catherine Robbins.
 Sold in 1964 to Ray and Mary Brown.
 Sold in 1999 to Ronald and Judith Bradshaw.
 Sold to James T. Riley.
 Sold in 2017 to Kevin Kearns.
-This is not a Jim Webb house.
-Although widely advertised in 2017 as his work, the house is not in his project list nor was any evidence produced to back up the claim.
+Although widely advertised in 2017 as Webb's work, that was a guess by the real estate agent based on features similar to other Webb designs.
+The house is not in his project list.
+Needs verification.

 1955 - 1009 Highland Woods, Chapel Hill.
 Sold in 2017 to Akram Khaksari.
 Destroyed.

 1956 - The Christine and Robert Dickens House, 2717 Circle Drive, Durham.
 Commissioned 1956.
 Designed with Don Stewart.
 Sold in 1997 to Nancy Austin.
 Sold in 2003 to David and Jennifer Martin Mitchell.
 Sold in 2014 to Karen A. and Christopher M. Carmody.

 1956 - The Paul and Bettie Bissette House, 1000 Salem Street, Wilson NC.
 Photo by Dana Knight.